Boehringer-Ingelheim/MVPapp/README.md

-Batch run simulations (i.e. assessing all parameters at the same time) can be generated from the “All Parameters” tab on the top-left side of the page, with **results available from just a single click**, visualized using <a href="https://en.wikipedia.org/wiki/Tornado_diagram" target="_blank">Tornado Plots</a>.
-This feature is particularly useful for complex models with up to hundreds of parameters to rank parameters of relative importance, e.g. QSP models.
+Batch run simulations (i.e. assessing all parameters at the same time) can be generated from the “All Parameters” tab on the top-left side of the page, with **results available from just a single click** and visualized using <a href="https://en.wikipedia.org/wiki/Tornado_diagram" target="_blank">Tornado Plots</a>.
+This feature is particularly useful for complex models with up to hundreds of parameters to rank parameters of relative importance, e.g. PBPK or QSP models.

 1. (Optional) Remove any parameters from the batch run using the “Fix parameters” option on the top-left side.